hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 ### Requirements
  - The base image must be `ubuntu:xenial`.
  - The image must exist on the Terraform Enterprise host.
 It can be added by running `docker pull` from a local registry or any other similar method.
- - A file containing the necessary PEM-encoded CA certificate for the Terraform Enterprise host must be placed in `/usr/local/share/ca-certificates/`.
+ - All necessary PEM-encoded CA certificates must placed within the `/usr/local/share/ca-certificates` directory.
+Each file added to this directory must end with the `.crt` extension.
 The CA certificates configured in the [CA Bundle settings](#certificate-authority-ca-bundle) will not be automatically added to this image at runtime.
  - Terraform must not be installed on the image.
 Terraform Enterprise will take care of that at runtime.

  This is a sample `Dockerfile` you can use to start building your own image: